 The Yamanote Line will now conveniently and counterclockwise take you down to Shibuya Station.

 At Shibuya Station take the Hachiko Exit (Exit #8) to reach the famed Shibuya Crossing.
 You will be arriving end of the day which will throw you directly into the hustle and bustle at the Shibuya Scramble Crossing, the busiest pedestrian crossing in the world.
 Best spot to watch the myriad of humans intertwining on their way through the crossing is from the second floor of the Starbucks coffee shop.
 230 metres above Shibuya Crossing you will find the new Shibuya Sky – an open-air observation deck with a 360° view over Tokyo.

 Before finding a restaurant for dinner, you should just take a look at the small dog statue in front of Shibuya Station.
 It is the famous Hachiko dog which was an amazingly faithful dog waiting all day for years at Shibuya Station for its master to return from work – even after his death.
 It is unarguably one of the most famous meeting points in Tokyo!

 A night out at Roppongi: If you still have a bit of energy for a night out, you may now continue to the entertainment district Roppongi to experience Tokyo’s legendary nightlife in some of the hip bars and clubs!
 You can also opt to have dinner at a fashionable restaurant here.

-This hotel is located in Ginza / Chuo in a lively neighbourhood and features a restaurant/café on site.
+the square hotel GINZA is located in Ginza / Chuo in a lively neighbourhood and features a restaurant/café on site.
 Remarkable design.
 The hotel features a common hot bath.
 Located near the Antique Mall Ginza and the Wakayama Art Museum.

 Hotel Gracery Asakusa has a top location in Asakusa near the vivid and popular streets around the old Sensoji Temple and is near the kitchenware street, Kappabashi Street.
 Ueno Station is within 20 min walking distance and Tokyo Skytree within 20 min.
 All rooms are equipped with a kettle, air conditioning and a flat-screen TV.